 Smita Jamdar receives doctorate

-Education legal expert Smita Jamdar has received an honorary doctorate from Lincoln University, as Doctor of Laws, in recognition of her work in shaping universities for the future and insight across all legal needs.
+Education legal expert Smita Jamdar has received an honorary doctorate from the University of Lincoln, as Doctor of Laws, in recognition of her work in shaping universities for the future and insight across all legal needs.

 Based in Birmingham, Smita is partner and head of education and full service law firm Shakespeare Martineau and is considered as a leading figure in higher education.
 The accolade is her second doctorate having received one in 2018 from Warwick University.